-In the next two lines the speaker moves onto something with more life, a “dog.”
-This specific animals is sleeping “like a log” in “his kennel,” or outdoor shelter.
+In the next two lines, the speaker moves onto something with more life, a “dog.”
+This specific animal is sleeping “like a log” in “his kennel,” or outdoor shelter.
 Here, without his knowledge, the moon touches him and turns his paws silver.
 This is a magical moment, made even more so by the mundane nature of the subject.

-In the next sets of couplets the speaker moves on to another type of animal, a dove.
+In the next sets of couplets, the speaker moves on to another type of animal, a dove.
 In this case, many doves.
 They are within their “shadowy cote,” or shelter, sleeping.
-All the world is resting, and no one, aside from the speaker and his intended listener/s know of the beauty occurring outside.
+All the world is resting, and no one, aside from the speaker and his intended listener/s knows of the beauty occurring outside.
 The “silver” touches the “doves” this time as well as a “harvest mouse.”

 The final couplet of the piece evokes a feeling of peace and movement that encourages a reader to imagine the description continuing on past the end.
 He speaks first on the fish which are also sleeping.
 They are “moveless” in the gleaming water.